-The Jefferson-Valle Media Center is committed to maintaining an atmosphere conducive to reading, study, and research.
-Students and staff are encouraged to use all resources it has to offer, including books, magazines, DVDs, computers, audio-visual equipment, and online databases.
+The Jefferson-Valle Media Center is committed to maintaining a safe, welcoming environment conducive to reading, research, and other school-related activities..
+Students and staff are encouraged to use all resources it has to offer, including books and e-books, audiobooks, magazines, DVDs, computers, audio-visual equipment, and online databases.
 It is the personal responsibility of each library patron [student, parent, teacher, etc] to return borrowed resources on time, and in the same condition, as when they were checked out.
 Fines will be charged for materials returned late, and patrons will be charged for materials damaged or lost.

-Remote use of our online catalog is strongly encouraged.
-Links to ABC-Clio, EBSCOHost, and the Middle and High School Library catalog can be found on the library's page of the American School website at https://sites.google.com/amschool.org/ast-media-center/.
+Remote use of the Media Center's website is strongly encouraged.
+Links to our subscription-based online databases, as well as the , online catalog of resources, can be found on the Media Center's page of the American School website at https://sites.google.com/amschool.org/ast-media-center/.